Introduction to Data Transfer using Globus

 Make a New Folder in Globus

-Open the "NIH HPC Data Transfer (Biowulf)" endpoint and in the instructor's data a directory a new folder called globus_transfers.
+Open the "NIH HPC Data Transfer (Biowulf)" endpoint and create a folder for Globus transfers in the data.
+In the example, below, the folder is named "globus_transfers".

 Add Guest Collection

-Next, goto back to the "NIH HPC Data Transfer (Biowulf)" endpoint and click on "Add Guest Collection".
+Next, go back to the "NIH HPC Data Transfer (Biowulf)" endpoint and click on "Add Guest Collection".

 Provide Guest Collection Information

-In the subsequent page, supply the directory in which to link the guest collection.
-Here is globus transfer under the instructor's Biowulf data folder.
+In the subsequent page, supply the directory in which to link the guest collection to.
+As an example, globus_transfer under Biowulf data folder.
 Provide a display name and description for the guest collection and hit "Create Collection" when done.

 Granting Permission for NCI CCR SF DME to Transfer to Guest Collection (step 1)